 This is a big get for the Pack as Gottfried fended off Kentucky who tried to sweep in after Kirk verbally committed.
 Kirk currently plays for Team Loaded who also has Class of 2016 top recruits Dennis Smith Jr. and Edrice Adebayo (who have an interest in State).
 Both of these kids are rated top 10 by numerous recruiting outlets.
 It is not that big of a secret as to why Kentucky wanted to scoop Kirk as it would have given them more ammunition to lure them to Lexington.
 Hopefully Gottfried and his staff can use this signing to get a leg up on both Smith and Adebayo.
 These kids are not only gifted athletes but are physically mature for their respected class.
 Both would excel in Coach Gottfried uptempo attack.

-Swartz plays for Cannon School in Concord, North Carolina.
-ON3 ranks him as the #65 overall player nationally in the 2024 recruiting class, and the #7 player in the state of North Carolina.
+ESPN ranks McNeil as the #57 overall player nationally in the 2024 recruiting class, and ON3 ranks him as the #6 player in the state of North Carolina.

 View this post on Instagram

 2024 NC State Commit Trey Parker Finishes 2nd in OTE Dunk Contest